Dawson Knox Player Prop Bets for NFL Week 18 | Buffalo vs. New York 1/9/2022

 - Knox has been the target of 10.8% (66 total) of his team's 609 passing attempts this season.

-- With 17 targets in the red zone this season, Knox has been on the receiving end of 14.7% of his team's 116 red zone pass attempts.
+- Knox has seen the ball thrown his way 17 times in the red zone this season, 14.7% of his team's 116 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Knox's matchup with the Jets.